 Every now and then, the thriller/survival genre puts out a movie that would scare people enough to completely abandon a favorite leisure activity.

 When Jaws was released, nobody was ready to go near water for a long time.
 After watching Backcountry, the audience was scared of bears.
-Seeing such a vicious animal made many rethink their next camping trip.
+Seeing such a vicious animal in action made many rethink their next camping trip.

-In 2005, a black bear started making headlines for hunting people in the northern Ontario region.
+Backcountry, a 2014 film, is inspired by a true story that happened in 2005.
+That year, a black bear started making headlines for hunting people in the northern Ontario region.

 Out of nowhere, Jacqueline got attacked by a black bear.
 30-year-old Mark Jordan tried his best to help her by fighting off the animal.